 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

-If you’re looking for an easy way to earn money online in your spare time, you probably know about doing surveys.
+If you’re looking for an easy way to earn money online in your spare time, you probably know about completing surveys.

 You can get started in a few minutes, and you don’t need any special skills or a large time commitment.

-The idea behind i-Say is simple: you complete surveys and do certain activities to help Ipsos understand what consumers want.
-In return you get paid with points that you can redeem for prizes, cash, or contest entries.
+The idea behind i-Say is simple: you complete surveys and engage in certain activities to help Ipsos understand what consumers want.
+In return, you get paid with points that you can redeem for prizes, cash, or contest entries.

 Pros: Unlike many survey sites, all i-Say surveys are done within the i-Say platform rather than referring you to outside websites.
 This makes navigating the surveys easier because you don’t have to acclimate yourself to different websites each time you take a new survey.